hypeboard/xmr-node-proxy-extra/README.md

 # xmr-node-proxy

-Donations are for devs (not for myself).
+Donations are for devs (if available).
 Based on MoneroOcean and Snipa xmr-node-proxy.

 It is advisable to fresh install.
 For http access, it's view-only, you should change accessControl.json if you don't want others to access it.